Cats in Australia: Ecological damage

 Feral cats are a major invasive species and have been linked to the decline and extinction of various native animals in Australia.
 They have been shown to cause a significant impact on ground-nesting birds and small native mammals.
 A study in the 2010s estimated that each feral cat kills 740 wild animals per year.
 Feral cats have also hampered attempts to reintroduce threatened species back into areas where they have become extinct, as the cats quickly kill the newly released animals.
 Environmentalists conclude that feral cats have been an ecological disaster in Australia, inhabiting almost all of its ecosystems, and being implicated in the extinction of several marsupial and placental mammal species.

+Feral cats are ranked as the highest threat to Australia's mammals, and the Australian Government's Threatened Species Strategy identifies tackling feral cats as its top priority for action, with a threat factor more than double that of the next highest threat.
+An introduced predator, feral cats have contributed to the extinction of at least 28 mammal species, wreak havoc on threatened animals and plants on the brink of extinction, kill over 1.5 billion native mammals, birds, reptiles and frogs and 1.1 billion invertebrates in Australia each year, and are a recognised threat to over 200 nationally threatened species.

 A field experiment conducted in Heirisson Prong (Western Australia) compared small mammal populations in areas cleared of both foxes and cats, of foxes only, and a control plot.
 Researchers found the first solid evidence that predation by feral cats can cause a decline in native mammals.
 It also indicates that cat predation is especially severe when fox numbers have been reduced.
 Cats may play a role in Australia's altered ecosystems; with foxes they may be controlling introduced rabbits, particularly in arid areas, which themselves cause ecological damage.
 Cats are believed to have been a factor in the extinction of the only mainland bird species to be lost since European settlement, the paradise parrot.
-Cats in Australia have no natural predators except dingoes and wedge-tailed eagles, and as a result, they are apex predators where neither the dingo nor the eagle exists.
-Also, dingos do not appear to affect the activity of cats.